-Homeowners across the country ponder this question each year when temperatures start dropping.
+Homeowners across the country ponder this question each year when temperatures start dropping and it's time to turn on the heat.
 Answering the question, however, is not as simple as citing one specific temperature, especially as financial and energy usage concerns differ from one family and home to the next.

 But instead of focusing a perfect number, you will benefit from establishing an energy-efficient winter heating strategy that will keep your home warm and your thermostat settings reasonable so you won't face large energy bills.
 Here are a few tips.

 Every home has its temperature preference, but setting the thermostat to that temperature and never changing it isn't helpful to your energy bills.